waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.invitation_rejected

-A notification sent to notify the user that his invitation has been rejected.
-The recipient is the user who's being invited.
+Sent to the invitation creator to inform them that their invitation has been rejected.

 #### Templates